literalpie/seam-second-open-crash/README.md

 > Unexpectedly found nil while unwrapping an Optional value: file

 You can "reset" the app so it works again (once) by renaming the sqlite file on line 49 of the app delegate.

+This all happens local on the device, before syncing is ever attempted (no verifying of cloudkit status).